 Delaying your retirement date also can increase the income you will eventually receive from Social Security.
 Benefits are calculated so if you live to an average life expectancy, then you receive the same total award regardless of when you begin to collect.
 By postponing your starting date from age 62 to age 70, you will get significantly higher monthly payments.

-According to the Social Security Administration, if your full retirement age is 66, your benefit would be reduced by 25 percent or more if you begin drawing benefits at age 62.
-On the other hand, your monthly income would be increased by as much as 32 percent if you wait until age 70 to collect.
+According to the Social Security Administration, if your full retirement age is 66, your benefit would be reduced by 25 percent if you begin drawing benefits at age 62.
+On the other hand, you’ll get 132 percent of your monthly benefit if you wait until age 70 to collect.

 IRS rules can be complicated, so be sure to consult with a tax or financial professional to discuss your specific situation.